 Has mankind ever contrived a more heinous weapon of War than Religion.
 Of course, those who ignore the mistakes of History are condemned to repeat them.

-Here’s a song I wrote about the Iranian boys – called THE PARADISE KEY
+Here’s the song I wrote about the Iranian boys called THE PARADISE KEY

 And here is the Hugo Fernandes version of ‘The Paradise key.”
 The story of the Iranian boys in the human wave attacks on Iraq in 1988.
 As told to me by Kaveh.